The Latest Car Finance News & Advice

 What Happens When You Get A Default?

-If your account reaches default stage, here’s what usually happens:
+If your account then reaches the default stage, here’s what usually happens:

 1. You'll receive a Default Notice

-This is a formal letter giving you a deadline (at least 14 days) to pay the overdue amount or make an arrangement.
+This is a formal letter called a Default Notice, issued under Section 87(1) of the Consumer Credit Act 1974, which gives you at least 14 days to take action before the default is registered.
 It’s sent under the Consumer Credit Act 1974 and gives you a chance to put things right.

 The agreement will be cancelled.
 This means your lender can demand the full amount owed, take further action to recover the money, or pass your account to a debt collection agency.